 - Refrigerate for at least one hour

-- Slice cookies into 1/4" rounds and place 2 inches apart on parchment lined cookie sheet
+- Slice cookies into 1/4" rounds and place 2 inches apart on a parchment/Silpat lined cookie sheet

 - Sprinkle with coarse sugar and bake for 15 minutes, rotating sheet halfway through to ensure even cooking.